PetaVision/ViPar-Toolkit/VineFilter/README.md

 ##Setup

 This section covers the creation of the VineFilter settings file.
+This file is separated into three parts, a **Run Configuration**, **Strings Objects**, and **Filters**.
+Read more below to find out how to create each of these sections in order to make a complete settings file.

-####Run Configuration
+####1.
+Run Configuration

 The settings file contains